 Although it always depends on the individual school and the more or less liberal curriculum, sexual education in Lebanon is usually kept to a minimum.
-Contraception, sexually transmitted diseases and unwanted pregnancies are not part of the subject of the lesson, in most cases only reproduction will be dealt with in a few hours.
+Contraception, sexually transmitted diseases, and unwanted pregnancies are not part of the subject of the lesson, in most cases, only reproduction will be dealt with in a few hours.
 Proud Lebanon, however, deliberately excludes schools from its education and information program, and only looks after people aged 18 and over to avoid being accused of making children gay.
 Minors seeking help, for example, support the children and youth NGO Himaya.

-With regard to prevention and sexually transmitted diseases education, the Lebanese government, more specifically the Ministry of Health, would produce informational films for World AIDS Day that could be seen on all TV channels for one or two weeks, but rarely more than 20 Seconds and would only summarize basic information, such as condoms and tests for sexually transmitted diseases.
-“In my personal opinion, the theming of sexually transmitted diseases and safe sex must begin at school.
+Regarding prevention and sexually transmitted diseases’ education, the Lebanese government, more specifically the Ministry of Health, would produce informational films for World AIDS Day that could be seen on all TV channels for one or two weeks, but rarely more than 20 Seconds and would only summarize basic information, such as condoms and tests for sexually transmitted diseases.
+“In my opinion, the theming of sexually transmitted diseases and safe sex must begin at school.
 In this way, we can positively influence how children and adolescents see sexuality, and so we can create a liberal and tolerant generation, “says Dr. Maatouk of LebMASH.
 Nevertheless, he recognizes a positive change in knowledge within society.
 “In recent years, questions have become more concrete.
 The patients are better informed.
 For example, they no longer ask ‘What is HIV?’, but ‘How can I protect myself?’ “.
 Often, these specific questions also relate to the spectrum of sexual identity.
 So, one question would no longer be ‘Why is someone gay?’, but ‘What can I do for inclusion?’
 Another positive effect, Dr. Maatouk, is that fewer and fewer men would be sent into therapy to change their sexuality.

 Censorship of Gay Scenes

 Nevertheless, homosexuality is still taboo in the public media.
-Even with international films or plays LGBT scenes are censored.
+Even with international films or plays, LGBT scenes are censored.
 Gay dating apps, such as Grindr, are blocked and can only be used via detours with VPN.
 Nevertheless, Makso considers the Lebanese youth more liberal than the previous generations.
 Precisely for this reason, he considers it important to start with older generations and to gain religious spokesmen for the cause of LGBT people.
 At the moment, events such as the Gay Pride 2019 have just been stopped because religious conservatives have turned to the government, saying that the events endanger the morality of society, Maatouk explains.

-“The problem is not only the law, but also society”
+“The problem is not only the law but also society”